valkey-io/valkey-doc/docs/management/sentinel.md

 otherwise the master would never be available during replica failures.

-So this is a valid setup but the setup in the Example 2 has advantages such as the HA system of Redis running in the same boxes as Redis itself which may be simpler to manage, and the ability to put a bound on the amount of time a master in the minority partition can receive writes.
+So this is a valid setup but the setup in the Example 2 has advantages such as the HA system of Valkey running in the same boxes as Valkey itself which may be simpler to manage, and the ability to put a bound on the amount of time a master in the minority partition can receive writes.